zeroSteiner/reflective-polymorphism/docs/source/reflective_polymorphism.rst

 .. c:function:: ULONG_PTR PAFromRVA(PDOS_HEADER pDosHeader, ULONG_PTR pVirtualAddress)

-    Calculate the Physical Address (VA) from the specified Relative Virtual Address (RVA).
+    Calculate the Physical Address (PA) from the specified Relative Virtual Address (RVA).
 The Physical Address is the offset within the PE image in relation to the DOS header.